zoepreititasat/guitar-world/README.md

 Design: Figma

 ## Project Leader: Zoe Preiti Tasat
-### We hope you find this project useful and we welcome any feedback or contributions to enhance it!
+### I hope you find this project useful and I welcome any feedback or contributions to enhance it!